wellingtonn96/challenge-go-finances/README.md

 ### Getting started with the backend server

+1. Move yourself to the frontend folder: `cd server/`
-1. Create the database in the Postgres
+2. Create the database in the Postgres
-2. Configure the database in the `ormconfig.json` file
+3. Configure the database in the `ormconfig.json` file
-3. Run migrations with the command `yarn typeorm migration:run`
+4. Run migrations with the command `yarn typeorm migration:run`
-4. Run `yarn dev:server` to start the server
+5. Run `yarn dev:server` to start the server
-5. Test the application with the command `yarn test`
+6. Test the application with the command `yarn test`

 ### Getting started with the frontend app

-1. Move yourself to the frontend folder: `cd web`
+1. Move yourself to the frontend folder: `cd web/`
 2. Run `yarn install` to install the dependencies
 3. Run `yarn start` to start the web application
 1. Test the application with the command `yarn test`